learn-co-students/programming-univbasics-nds-nested-arrays-iteration-lab-part-1-nyc01-seng-ft-100520/README.md

 the even values.

-This code still relies on the assumption that the array of arrays is structured exactly how we expect.
-When writing a looping solution to this, the implementation for deciding whether or not to print a value is going to be like we see above.
+This code still relies on the assumption that the array of arrays is structured precisely how we expect.
+When writing a looping solution, the implementation for deciding whether or not to print a value is going to be like we see above.
 Loops, however, abstract away the specific indices being used.

 To implement a looping solution, first, we'll start with a generic double loop: